Squirrel away your DNA

 At DNASquirrel we advocate for ANONYMOUS direct-to-consumer genetic testing ONLY.
 In other words, genetic testing where the service provider is UNABLE to connect your identity to your genetic profile.
 Not just WANTS to protect your privacy, not just CLAIMS to be able to protect your privacy, but is UNABLE to inadvertently leak or purposely expose your identity.

 What can I do to safeguard my genetic privacy?
-How can I take 23andMe, AncestryDNA, or other genetic test anonymously?
+How can get anonymous 23andMe, AncestryDNA, or other genetic test results?
 What should I do if I’ve already signed up for one of these services?

 Behind the Squirrel